mbbush/esphome-eg4-bms/README.md

 # ESPHome EG4 BMS Component

-> **⚠️ UNTESTED - ALPHA RELEASE**
-> This component compiles successfully but has not yet been tested with actual EG4 hardware.
-Use at your own risk and please report any issues or test results!

 ESPHome component to monitor EG4 Battery Management Systems (EG4 BMS) via RS485/Modbus RTU.

 This is a native C++ implementation that communicates directly with the EG4 BMS using the Modbus RTU protocol, providing better stability and lower resource usage compared to using the built-in ESPHome Modbus controller.